 When you begin your graduate work at Widener, you'll engage in unique clinical experiences.
 These will include working with diverse and underserved local communities through the student-run community therapy clinic, as well as opportunities to serve and participate in other community-based clinics established by Widener programs in the School of Human Service Professions.

 Widener is located just minutes from Philadelphia on a picturesque campus that features quality classroom and clinical facilities, pairing an exceptional learning environment with access to limitless health care networks and opportunities in the city.

-Widener's newly-developed doctoral program will prepare you for work as innovative occupational therapy practitioner.
-You'll experience interprofessional learning through a foundation of dynamic teaching, active scholarship, personal attention, and community involvement experiences.
+Widener's doctoral program will prepare you for work as an innovative occupational therapist.
+You'll experience interprofessional learning through a foundation of dynamic teaching, active scholarship, personal attention, and community involvement.

 Outlook & Outcomes

 Employment of occupational therapists is projected to grow 24% from 2016 to 2026, much faster than the average for all occupations.

 When comparing costs, we encourage you to look beyond sticker price.
 Because Widener is a private institution, we’re able to offer financial assistance that brings our exceptional education within reach.